Undeveloped/api/domain_transaction_engine/v1/domain_pool.md

 post /api/integrator/v1/dp/demand/exact/<domain_name>
 ```

-Currently we have three possible options from exact match queries.
-Domains with a price will return a so called called buy now (BUY_NOW) price.
-In case a financing option is available for such domains, an additional LEASE_TO_OWN option will be returned.
-With the domains where the buyer can only make an offer, (MAKE_OFFER) will be returned from the API, with no price.
+We currently provide three options from exact match queries.
+Domains with a price will return a so called called Buy it Now (BUY_NOW) price.
+When domain financing (Lease to Own up to 60 monthly terms) is available for Buy it Now listings, an additional LEASE_TO_OWN option will be returned.
+Some sellers do not work with fixed prices and their domains are offered via the Make an Offer negotiation model for which we return the (MAKE_OFFER) option and these listings do not have a price or the Lease to Own option enabled.

 **Buy now domains**
 ```